Where to Stay in Buenos Aires - A Local's Neighborhood Guide

 Hotel Madero: Modern and minimalist, a “less expensive” option in this exclusive neighborhood.
 It has a heated pool, two bars, and a large terrace.

-Best for: Visitors with limited time who want to stay close to the main sights.
+Best for: Visitors with limited time who want to stay close to the main sights

-When we say downtown we refer to what Argentines call Microcentro porteño.
+When I say downtown I'm referring to what we locals call Microcentro.
 This encompasses all the area around the financial and commercial district from Plaza San Martin to Plaza de Mayo.
-You may see it labelled also as Monserrat.
+You may also see it labelled as "Monserrat” or "San Nicolas” on maps.
+Retiro, a distinct neighborhood that you're likely to read about, is not technically part of Microcentro, but it's a tiny neighborhood adjacent to it and you can really just include it as part of it.

 Where to stay